2: Rites of Passage

 he can’t make up his mind.
 Then hang up.

 He’ll call back!”

 “Good guy, bad guy, it’s all relative...
-Whoever pays the highest bid --
+Whoever pays

-that’s the good guy!”
+us the most -- that’s the good guy!”

 I don’t recall the questions, but you get the picture.
 Troy always seemed